 Yes.
-A 5% advancement fee will be assessed on all testamentary gifts and matured planned gift distributions from charitable gift annuities, life insurance, charitable remainder trusts, IRA charitable rollovers, donor advised funds, and charitable lead trusts.
+A 5% advancement fee will be assessed on all testamentary gifts and matured planned gift distributions from charitable gift annuities, life insurance, charitable remainder trusts, IRA charitable rollovers, donor advised funds, and charitable lead trusts if we were not aware of the gift by July 1, 2020.
 Gifts establishing or continuing a deferred gift such as a charitable gift annuity or life insurance policy are exempt from the fee.

 Does the advancement fee apply to in-kind, non-cash donations?

 If an in-kind or non-cash asset is sold and the net proceeds benefit WVU, then the 5% advancement fee will be collected from the net proceeds received in the sale of that item.
 If the in-kind contribution or service is not sold, then the advancement fee will not apply.